AuroraEditor/AuroraEditor/README.md

 ## Aurora Editor vs CodeEdit

-When looking at the core of both code bases there isn't to much difference between AuroraEditor (AE) and CodeEdit (CE).
+When looking at the core of both code bases, there isn't much difference between AuroraEditor (AE) and CodeEdit (CE).
 However, we are trying to change that, for example by following a cleaner [architecture](https://github.com/AuroraEditor/AuroraEditor/wiki/Architecture).
-Overtime the code base between AE and CE may barely be similar to each other.
+Over time, the code base between AE and CE may barely be similar to each other.

 We follow a strict set of principals when developing AE, some of which includes
 - Keeping the code as performant as possible (including build times)